harryrampr/Docker_Lamp_PHP_8.1.18_Template/README.md

 #### Installation:

 1. Download or clone template from repository.
-If you decide to`clone`, you should also run`git remote remove origin`do detach from original repository.
+To remove git history from template, run`rm -rf .git` at Terminal while inside project root.

 2. Go to PhpStorm Settings and select the`Default PHP Interpreter`.
 Also, setup`Composer`execs location.